dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-6col xs-with-12col
           subheading  : Inclusion
-          description : This project helped me understand the value of inclusion from different  stakeholders from the company.
-Once the logo was almost finalised.
-We showed to employees and asked their feedback of what they thought about the logo.
-They liked the designed and mostky there were questions about.
-Why this color?
+          description : This project helped me understand the value of inclusion from different stakeholders.
+As their feedback were really helpful in finalising the final design.
+Once the logo was finalised.
+We showed it to employees and asked their feedback about the logo and branding guidelines.
+Almost all of them liked the designed and wanted to know the rationale behind Why this color?
 Why that font?
-Why this shape etc. At the end they all had their doubts cleared and supported the design.
+Why this shape? etc. At the end they all had their doubts cleared and supported the design decisions.

         - column      : with-6col xs-with-12col
           subheading  : Brand strategy
           description : I learnt about brand strategy in the process of designing the logo.
-My mentor helped me see the bigger picture of, How the logo is going to be used in all sort of different context.
+My mentor helped me see the bigger picture of, How will the logo to be used in different contexts?
 We primarily focused on Print and Digital media.
-In Print we had to create the product sheets, Leaflet, scientific posters, visiting cards and in digital media we had to think of it’s usage in different context.
-For example, Website, Product, Social Media, Emailers etc.
+In Print, we had to consider design of product sheets, Leaflets, scientific posters, visiting cards and in Digital media we had Website, Product, Social Media, Emailers etc.

   - name    : section-image-full-width